jrisi256/obsidian/joe_shack_home/Academic Papers/cranmerWhatCanWe2017.md

 Consider three classes of models:

 1) Those based only on structure endogenous to the outcome measure (benchmark criteria).
-2) Those based only on exogenous covariates (capturing large majority of explanatory models observed in the literature.
+2) Those based only on exogenous covariates (capturing large majority of explanatory models observed in the literature).
 3) Those that combine 1 and 2.

 Use 4 different classification algorithms: